First, you’ll want to know what the heck fermented feed is. According to Linda of Garden Betty,

 Important notes to summarize fermented feed

-With the four bucket method, you should have a perfectly fermented bucket of feed every four days.
+With the four bucket method, you should have a perfectly fermented bucket of feed and fermented grains every four days.
 Lacto-fermentation takes around 3-5 days.
 I’ve read you can serve the feed on the third day.
 For me, it works best serving it on the fourth day so my bucket gets a solid 3 days of fermentation.
+In certain warm climates, it is possible that fermentation can become rapid within 24 hours.
+Keep an eye on your feed and look for bubbling and a yeast-like smell.

-You can add various additives to your feed.
-Beans, peas, seasonal grains, etc. I’ll experiment with this once winter rolls around and the Florida vegetation/jungle dies down a bit.
-I do add vitamins and electrolytes to my fermented feed in the winter since my flock is foraging less.
+You can add various additives when fermenting chicken feed such as beans, seasonal grain, etc. I’ll experiment with this once winter rolls around and the Florida vegetation/jungle dies down a bit.
+I do add vitamins and electrolytes to my fermented feed in the winter since my flock is foraging less and their immune system might not be as strong.

 Some days my chickens eat every bit of the feed, other days they decide to forage more.
 Adjust accordingly.
 I can’t stress how important water levels and stirring/aerating your batches are.